-It’s almost soup season and I’m excited to bring you this Instant Pot White Chicken Chili.
-This easy dump and start recipe is so creamy, comforting and delicious!
+This dump and start recipe is not only creamy, comforting, and delicious but it’s super easy!
+In fact, this recipe is so easy to make that it’s perfect for inexperienced and unconfident cooks.
 You can’t beat how fast you’ll go from start to finish and the flavor is just amazing!

 What is White Chicken Chili?